 The External Debt Facilities contain a springing financial covenant requiring compliance with a ratio of first lien net indebtedness to consolidated EBITDA, applicable solely to the Revolving Facility.
-The financial covenant is tested on the last day of any fiscal quarter (commencing on June 30, 2020) only if the aggregate principal amount of borrowings under the Revolving Facility and drawn but unreimbursed letters of credit exceeds 35% of the total amount of commitments under the Revolving Facility on such day.
+The financial covenant is tested on the last day of any fiscal quarter only if the aggregate principal amount of borrowings under the Revolving Facility and drawn but unreimbursed letters of credit exceed 35% of the total amount of commitments under the Revolving Facility on such day.